EG-lisy/PlasmoVis/README.md

 node app.js
 ```

-2. If all the steps have been followed correclty, the following welcoming message will be displayed on your Command Line:
+2. If all the steps have been followed correclty, the following welcoming message will be displayed on your Console:

 ```console
 (base) MacBook-Pro-di-Elisabetta:PlasmoVis lisy$ node app.js

 Server is listening on port: 3000
 -------------------------------- PlasmoVis --------------------------------
 Welcome to PlasmoVis!